mesosphere/marathon-autoscale/README.md

 Core environment variables available to the application:

+    AS_DCOS_MASTER # hostname of dcos master
     AS_MARATHON_APP # app to autoscale

     AS_TRIGGER_MODE # scaling mode (cpu | mem | sqs)

-    AS_AUTOSCALE_MULTIPLIER # multiplier for triggered scale up or down AS_MIN_INSTANCES # min number of instances, don’t make less than 2 AS_MAX_INSTANCES # max number of instances, must be greater than AS_MIN_INSTANCES AS_DCOS_MASTER # hostname of dcos master
-    AS_COOL_DOWN_FACTOR # how many times should we poll before scaling down AS_TRIGGER_NUMBER # how many times should we pole before scaling up AS_INTERVAL #how often should we poll in seconds AS_AUTOSCALE_MULTIPLIER # The number by which current instances will be multiplied (scale-out) or divided (scale-in).
+    AS_AUTOSCALE_MULTIPLIER # The number by which current instances will be multiplied (scale-out) or divided (scale-in).
 This determines how many instances to add during scale-out, or remove during scale-in.
+    AS_MIN_INSTANCES # min number of instances, don’t make less than 2 AS_MAX_INSTANCES # max number of instances, must be greater than AS_MIN_INSTANCES

+    AS_COOL_DOWN_FACTOR # how many times should we poll before scaling down AS_TRIGGER_NUMBER # how many times should we pole before scaling up AS_INTERVAL #how often should we poll in seconds

 **Notes**